03 LVN HISTORY

 In Nuremberg, the old free imperial city, where the electors until today are revolving around emperor

-Charles IV in the chimes of the Frauenkirche („women’s church“) on Hauptmarkt („main market“), admired by thousands of tourists, and who – as well – generated the “Golden Bull” in 1356, which marked that election of the king of the Holy Roman Empire of German Nation to be established for all time by the seven electors, another Lochner line will rise in the short term.
-They are an “honourable family” of the free imperial city, which in their case could have been seen as a kind of “precursor” to the city’s patrician class, because their long-established families are not “afraid” to marry their daughters to the Nuremberg Lochners.
+Charles IV in the chimes of the Frauenkirche („women’s church“) on Hauptmarkt („main market“), admired by thousands of tourists, and who – as well – generated the “Golden Bull” in 1356, which marked that election of the king of the Holy Roman Empire German Nation to be established for all time by the seven electors, another Lochner line will rise in the short term.
+They are an “honourable family” of the free imperial city, which in their case could have been seen as a kind of “precursor” to the city’s patrician class, because these elder families are not “afraid” to marry their daughters to the Nuremberg Lochners.

-John II Lochner is a respected medical doctor, working both as personal doctor for the House of Hohenzollern and as the city doctor of Nuremberg.
-In 1435 he went on a long journey of seven months with the sons of the Margrave of Ansbach, John and Albrecht Achilles, to Jerusalem and wrote a detailed, geographically and topographically important report[2].
+John II Lochner is a respected physician, working both as personal doctor for the House of Hohenzollern and as the city doctor of Nuremberg.
+In 1435 he went on a long journey of seven months with the sons of the Margrave of Ansbach, John and Albrecht Achilles, to Jerusalem – afterwards writing a detailed, geographically and topographically important report[2].
 These travel councils have survived to this day in London, as to have tips for avoiding the omnipresent plague (John II Lochner himself has survived several plague epidemics, such as in Nuremberg in 1437, 1474 and 1483) for his son John III Lochner of Nuremberg, who is a high-ranking clergyman in matters of the free imperial city of Nuremberg at the Vatican in Rome and advisor to Emperor Frederick III, as well as to Duke Sigismund of Tyrol and Margrave Albrecht of Brandenburg[3].

 This is particularly underlined by the text of the letter Prof. Dr. Claudia Maertl (Ludwig Maximilian University of Munich) refers to in the introduction of her contribution to the Pirckheimer Yearbook 2003 for Renaissance and Humanism Research (Volume 18) about